 A collection of concepts forced themselves into Doil’s mind, and he staggered, unable to comprehend them.
 “We are one.
 The same, and different.”

-There was no time for Doil to ponder just what Epoch meant by those words, or if he even meant those words at all – they could have merely been his own brain trying to interpret a concept alien to mankind’s native constitution.
+There was no time for Doil to ponder just what Quartz meant by those words, or if he even meant those words at all – they could have merely been his own brain trying to interpret a concept alien to mankind’s native constitution.
 For now, it was simply an affirmation.
-“We need your help, Epoch.
+“We need your help, Quartz.
 Merolate is at war with an invader from the east, the Pifechans.
 We’re not asking you to risk your lives in combat.
 We’ve learned that these Pifechans fear Blood Magic, and you indicated before that you can wield such power in ways different from human Blood Priests.
 Is that true?
 Can you create a demonstration of Blood Magic that will help convince the Pifechans to flee?”

 “Always in conflict are your people.”
-Epoch seemed confused, though it was not in the same sense as a human would be confused.
+Quartz seemed confused, though it was not in the same sense as a human would be confused.
 “Once you warred with the Ipemavs, and now you war with yourselves.
 Why do you now fear those from whom you came?”

 “From whom we came…” Doil shook his head, his own confusion very human in nature.
 Not for the first time, he wished he could sit down with one of the Gruordvwrold and plumb their knowledge of what was to him ancient history.
-Epoch seemed to be implying that the humans now in Lufilna were somehow descended from the Pifechans, but that was a digression.
+Quartz seemed to be implying that the humans now in Lufilna were somehow descended from the Pifechans, but that was a digression.
 “Will you help us?” he asked again.
 “The Pifechans will fear you.
 They will not negotiate with you and respect you as Merolate has.”

 Quartz growled, and Doil cowered in spite of himself, such was the primal terror that a Gruordvwrold could induce.
 “Do not forget yourself, human.
 We negotiated with you out of respect, not out of necessity.
 We are a part of this world in ways you cannot imagine, and our existence is scarcely brushing against the limits of your comprehension.”